 A critical step in understanding the biological safety and suitability of a container is the ability to characterize the materials and chemicals that have the potential to migrate through container closure system components and contaminate the drug product.

 As the driving forces behind safety evaluation of materials and container closure systems in the US, the United States Pharmacopeia (USP) and Food and Drug Administration (FDA) enforce stringent requirements for Container Closure Integrity Testing (CCIT).

-Eurofins BioPharma Product Testing is committed to offering the most up-to-date methods for testing the closure systems for final drug product packaging and as invested in state-of-the-art instrumentation to meet these regulatory guidelines and verify the safety of your container closure system.
-In addition to the traditional Dye Ingress and Microbial Immersion methods, we also offer more sophisticated, quantitative methods such as Vacuum Decay, Pressure Decay, High Voltage Leak Detection, Oxygen Headspace and Helium Leak Detection.
+Eurofins BioPharma Product Testing is committed to offering the most up-to-date methods for testing the closure systems for final drug product packaging and has invested in state-of-the-art instrumentation to meet these regulatory guidelines and verify the safety of your container closure system.
+In addition to the traditional Dye Ingress and Microbial Immersion methods, we also offer more sophisticated, deterministic methods such as Vacuum Decay, Pressure Decay, High Voltage Leak Detection, Oxygen Headspace and Helium Leak Detection.
 Each of these methods offers unique capabilities with ideal applications.
 We can help you determine which method is best for your project needs.